 First aiders are members of staff who have completed a Health and Safety Executive (HSE) approved first aid course and hold a valid certification of competence.
-First aiders receive updated training every 3 years.
+First aiders receive updated training every 3 years, or more frequently depending on the nature of their role.
 First aiders are required to give immediate first aid to staff, pupils and visitors to the school when it is needed.